-This is a new tariff that pays you for the export of electricity that you have generated at your property.
-The electricity that you have generated that is not used in your home will be sold to us, and you will receive a payment from us for this.
+This tariff pays you for the export of electricity that you have generated at your property.
+The electricity not used in your home will be sold to us, and you will receive a payment for this.
 We will calculate how much we owe you via export data which we receive from a smart meter.

 The Smart Export Guarantee (SEG) is a government obligation and we're a mandatory supplier of this tariff.
 You can find a list of suppliers that offer the SEG tariff here.